 Academic misconduct is prohibited by this Policy.
 Academic misconduct is any action or attempted action that may result in creating an unfair academic advantage for oneself or an unfair academic advantage or disadvantage for any other member or members of the academic community.
 This includes a wide variety of behaviors such as cheating, plagiarism, altering academic documents or transcripts, gaining access to materials before they are meant to be available, and helping another individual to gain an unfair academic advantage.
 Nonexclusive examples of academic misconduct are listed below.
 All suspicions of academic misconduct, no matter how minor, must be investigated.

 - Fraud, deceit, or dishonesty on an academic assignment, test, or examination

-- Use or consultation of unauthorized or inappropriate materials (e.g., notes, books, etc.) on assignments, tests, or examinations
+- Use or consultation of unauthorized or inappropriate materials (e.g., notes, books, internet resources, etc.) on assignments, tests, or examinations

 - Unauthorized discussion of a test or exam during its administration